Top Real Estate Markets

 If the big city isn’t your preference, Cornwell locals are less than 3 hours away from the beautiful villages of Mont-Tremblant and Prince Edward County.
 From a lifestyle perspective alone, there is a lot of attraction within a short to medium weekend drive.

 Long-term, Cornwall’s strategic location will place upward pressure on its relatively small housing supply.
 This has already been happening to a certain extent, with average resale prices in Cornwall significantly outpacing the provincial average over the last 5 years.
-When compared to the weighted average resale price over the past 5 years, Cornwall is up 19%, while the Ontario provincial average is now only up 9%.
-Despite the pullback from the record peak observed in early 2022, Cornwall prices are still up 95% compared to five years ago, close to double the Ontario average of 49%.
-Even when factoring in this recent growth, Cornwall prices remain extremely affordable for southern Ontario, ending the year with an average price of $409K.
+When compared to the weighted average resale price over the past 5 years, Cornwall is up 21%, while the Ontario provincial average is up 2%.
+Despite the pullback from the record peak observed in early 2022, Cornwall prices are still up 82% compared to five years ago, more than double the Ontario average of 39%.
+Even when factoring in this recent growth, Cornwall prices remain extremely affordable for southern Ontario, ending the year with an average price of $435K.
 This bodes well for its future growth.

 In 2023, Cornwall performed in line with the province, with prices flat year-over-year.
-During the first quarter, buyer demand picked up, with prices up slightly from the prior quarter and inventory levels falling by 25%.
-However, current inventory levels are balanced at 3.5 months and more than 50% higher than the trailing 5-year average.
-With significantly better affordability than neighbouring cities, these favourable buyer conditions will not last long during what looks to be an active Q2 spring market.
+Year-to-date, buyer demand has picked up, with resale prices increasing for each quarter in 2024.
+While inventory levels remain lower than the provincial average, at 3.8 months in the third quarter, Cornwall buyers have close to double the resale supply to choose from when compared to the trailing 5-year average.
+With significantly better affordability than neighbouring cities, these favourable buyer conditions may not last long as rate cuts intensify.

 Ottawa